 This isn't always the case.
-As an example now, Forest Heath's College Heath Road site currently includes the Department for Work and Pensions (DWP) as well as the Citizens Aedvice Bureau (CAB) and district and county council services.
+As an example now, the council's College Heath Road site already included the Department for Work and Pensions (DWP) as well as the Citizens Advice Bureau (CAB) and district and county council services.
 There is already a large cross-over in users of these services, and their visits to the building, and having things co-located makes things easier for not just the user but also the service providers.
 It also avoids the taxpayer having to pay for separate buildings.

 And that is just in relation to 'advice' services.
 The hub will create whole new possibilities, given the natural fit between the services.
 If you are a health centre worker trying to encourage a patient to join a gym or get more active, you could arrange for someone to show that patient around the leisure centre next door?
 If you are running a library with a school and pre-school next door, you could encourage reading by holding specific events for those children and parents?
 And so on.

 As explained in other answers, there are considerable benefits of co-locating facilities in one place - it will make it easier to access and join-up services and avoid duplication in costly infrastructure.